intershop/intershop-pwa/docs/guides/migrations.md

 These updates did not require any updates to the PWA source code.
 But it needs to be checked if this is true for your projects customizations as well.

+We introduced a checkout guard that protects the checkout routes in case no shopping cart is available and navigates back to the empty basket page.

 ## 2.2 to 2.3

 The 'contact us' functionality has been moved into an extension and we have introduced the feature toggle `contactUs` in the `environment.model.ts` that is switched on by default.